anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 #### 6.3.14.3 Storage Client context
 This table defines the parameters for integration with storage client

+Multiple entries are expected, one entry for each authorization user.
 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | JOINT_WAY | String | Yes | integration method for storage client, for example, RBD  |